dolgreen/zoomInfo/README.md

 This application is requiring angular  `17.0.7` (dont worry you will download it later).

-First you need to have the right node version which is `20.9.0`.
+Also you need to have the right node version which is `20.9.0`.

 Im using node package manager (NPM) version `10.1.0`.